weslleyskah/path_tracer_vulkan/README.md

 This creates a color gradient across the surface of the triangle, where each point's color is directly related to its position.

-The color at any given pixel therefore indicates exactly where on the triangle the ray hit.</p>
+The color at any given pixel indicates where on the triangle the ray hit.</p>

 # Repository